cpm-cmake/CPMLicenses.cmake/README.md

 ## About

 Many open-source projects require adding a disclaimer to your binary reproducing the dependencies license.
-Finding and updating the disclaimer for all dependencies can be a tedious task.
-Luckily, if you've used [CPM.cmake](https://github.com/TheLartians/CPM.cmake) to add the dependencies this process can be automated.
+Unfortunately, finding and maintaining the disclaimers for all dependencies can be a tedious task.
+Luckily, if you're using [CPM.cmake](https://github.com/TheLartians/CPM.cmake) to add the dependencies, this process can be automated using this package.

 CPMlicenses.cmake will automatically scan all source directories of your CPM.cmake dependencies and find any file that begins with `LICENCE` or `LICENSE`, appending the contents to an output file that you can use as a license disclaimer.
 If no license has been found for a package, a warning will be emitted.